MicronOxford/SpekCheck/README.md

 "python -m SimpleHTTPServer", then connect to http://127.0.0.1:8000 from a web browser.
 This works very well as all the processing is done on the client side in javascript.

+## Project requirements

+* Easy to use with local spectra files.
+This was originally done by making it simple to run the server locally from a git checkout.
+  However, this prevents a build step.
+Instead, this is now made possible by making it possible to import local files into the web application.

+* Integration on other webpages.
+Should be possible to add a view of SpekCheck on another webpage with a selection of filter sets.
+For example, show the spectra on the DeltaVision or OMX pages of the Micron website, with only the filter sets we have.

+* ECMAScript 6.
+Because we need a minimal version to support, and at the moment we're writing this, we already make use of ECMAScript 6 features.

+* Support Firefox and Chrome.
+Again, we already do not support Internet Explorer, so no point in going back.